prioberoi/deep-learning-img-recognition/README.md

 ```

-The `kernel_size: 5` means each local receptive field is 5x5 neurons and a `stride: 1`  means each local receptive field slides one over.
+`kernel_size: 5` means each local receptive field is 5x5 neurons and a `stride: 1`  means each local receptive field slides one over.

-`lr_mult` is defined first for the filters as a learning rate of 1 and second for the biases, with a learning rate of 2.
-Our parameters don't include the decay multipliers for each.
+`lr_mult` is defined in the first param{} for the filters as a learning rate of 1 and in the second param{} for the biases, with a learning rate of 2.

-The `weight_filler` initializes the filters from [Xavier algorithm](http://jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf) instead of a Gaussian distribution.
+The `weight_filler` initializes the filters from the [Xavier algorithm](http://jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf) instead of a Gaussian distribution.
 [This](http://andyljones.tumblr.com/post/110998971763/an-explanation-of-xavier-initialization) and [this](https://prateekvjoshi.com/2016/03/29/understanding-xavier-initialization-in-deep-neural-networks/) blogpost was helpful in getting a better understanding of the algorithm.
-My take away is the Xavier algorithm may help with the issue of a Gaussian distribution weight initialization allowing a neuron to saturate more and therefore see learning slowdown.
-Caffe does this by picking weights from a Gaussian distribution with a mean of 0 and a variance of 1/N.
+My take away is the Xavier algorithm may help with the issue of a Gaussian distribution weight initialization allowing a neuron to saturate more and therefore cause learning slowdown.
+Caffe implements the Xavier algorithm by picking weights from a Gaussian distribution with a mean of 0 and a variance of 1/N.

 #### Pooling Layer